dotnet/samples/core/extensions/DllMapDemo/ReadMe.md

 ## Build and Run

-1. Install .NET Core 3.0 Preview 3 or newer (once available).
+1. Install .NET Core 3.0 Preview 3 or newer.

 2. Use the .NET Core SDK to build the project via `dotnet build`.